helsing72/ops/Doc/UsingKeys.md

+# Using Keys #

-In addition to just subscribing or publishing on a topic, publishers and subscriber can choose to only subscribe or publish on that topic if the data has a certain _key_.
+In addition to just subscribing or publishing on a topic, publishers and subscribers can choose to only subscribe or publish on that topic if the data has a certain _key_.

 Key is a field shared by all OPSObjects and can be accessed with getKey() and setKey() methods.